alejandroperezpmarketing/web/README.md

-# this is a template of HTML website in order to test git features
+# this is a template of a HTML website in order to test git features